Discrimination and Harassment Procedure

 No formal findings or discipline will result from the informal complaint procedure.

-If informal complaint procedures are unsuccessful at resolving the allegations, the Director of Diversity/Ombudsperson may initiate a formal complaint procedure to reach a determination on the merits of the allegations.
+If informal complaint procedures are unsuccessful at resolving the allegations, the Director of Human Resource Management or their designee, or the Vice President for Campus Life and Inclusive Excellence or their designee for complaints regarding students may initiate a formal complaint procedure to reach a determination on the merits of the allegations.

 Formal Complaint Procedure

-The following guidelines will apply if the informal complaint procedure is not elected by the Director of Diversity/Ombudsperson or if the parties are unable to reach a satisfactory resolution:
+The following guidelines will apply if the informal complaint procedure is not elected by the Director of Human Resource Management, or the Vice President for Campus Life and Inclusive Excellence or their designee for complaints regarding students, or if the parties are unable to reach a satisfactory resolution:

-- The Office of Diversity & Equal Opportunity will stamp date and acknowledge complaints filed or allegations of discrimination and harassment brought to its attention within ten (10) business days (notwithstanding extenuating circumstances), informing the accuser(s) of the process and anticipated time frame for action.
+- The Office receiving the complaint will acknowledge in writing complaints filed or allegations of discrimination or harassment brought to its attention within ten (10) business days (notwithstanding extenuating circumstances), informing complainants of the process and anticipated time frame for action.

-- Investigations will include, but are not limited to, accessing and reviewing records, interviewing the accuser(s), the accused and others who may have relevant information, note taking and stamp dating of documents received will occur.
-Director of Diversity/Ombudsperson incorporates information into an Investigation Report.
+- Investigations will include, but are not limited to, accessing and reviewing records, interviewing the accuser), the accused and others who may have relevant information, note taking and dating of documents received will occur.
+The Investigator incorporates information into an Investigation Report.

 - The investigation is not intended to interfere with any rights of an individual under state or federal law, nor rights under an applicable collective bargaining agreement.
-The Director of Diversity/Ombudsperson will make a preliminary determination as to whether the allegations in the complaint, if proven, would constitute a violation of this policy.
+The Director of Human Resource Management or their designee (Or the Vice President for Campus Life and Inclusive Excellence or their designee for complaints regarding students) will make a preliminary determination as to whether the allegations in the complaint, if proven, would constitute a violation of this policy.

 - If the appropriate Vice President or the President determines that a violation of this policy has occurred, appropriate discipline may be initiated.
 The University will make every effort to ensure the discrimination and harassment immediately stops and does not recur.

-- The accuser(s) will be informed of the corrective measures taken to prevent such recurrences.
+- Accusers will be informed of the corrective measures taken to prevent such recurrences.

-- If it appears that there may be a violation of another University policy, the Director of Diversity/Ombudsperson will refer the matter to the appropriate Vice President or the President.
+- If it appears that there may be a violation of another University policy, the matter will be referred to the appropriate Vice President or the President.

-- As appropriate, the Director of Diversity/Ombudsperson conducts follow-up on the determination recommendations after which point the case will be closed.
+- As appropriate, the Director of Human Resource Management (Or the Vice President for Campus Life and Inclusive Excellence or their designee for complaints regarding students) conducts follow-up on the determination recommendations after which point the case will be closed.

 Other Related Information: